culturedigitalskills/2024-digitisation-3d-photogrammetry/episodes/using-the-software.Rmd

 Go to the workflow menu and choose **New Project**, you will be presented with a *"New project wizard window"*.

-Choose the first box *Sparse* in order to go through the all process manually.
+Choose the first box *Sparse* in order to go through the whole process manually.

 Click **Next>** you will be presented with the *"Photos selection page"*.